rgand1/Reuma.pt/index.md

     C3[observation]:::cdmStyle
   end

-  %% Define relationships between nodes
+  %% Define relationships between nodes to improve layout and alignment
-  A --> B
+  %% Map individual sources to their corresponding CDM Tables A --> B
   D --> E
   F --> H

-  %% Map all relevant sources to stem_table
-  G1 --> I
+  %% Map all relevant sources to stem_table in parallel to improve alignment G1 --> I
   G2 --> I
   G3 --> I